jax-ml/jax/docs/glossary.rst

       by JAX to perform computations.

     DeviceArray
       JAX's analog of the :class:`numpy.ndarray`.
-See :class:`jax.interpreters.xla.DeviceArray`.
+See :class:`jaxlib.xla_extension.DeviceArray`.

     forward-mode autodiff
       See :term:`JVP`